ShadowKing345/LastWhisper-Discord-Bot/docs/PROJECT_STRUCTURE.md

 + Manager Utils Manager: This component deals with the various manager features that are missing.
 + Logger: This component ensures that information from the bot is correctly output to the standard output for the console or a log file if needed later on.
++ Permission Manager: This component will manage the ability to execute a command.

 ## Structure